 - Pantheon: Amazing Roman temple now serving as the final resting place for influential Italians.
 Don’t miss looking up at the open oculus.
 Great area for restaurants.
 Usually free entry.

-- Vatican (museums, Sistine Chapel, St. Peter’s Basilica)
+- *Vatican City (museums, Sistine Chapel, St. Peter’s Basilica)

 - Baths of Diocletian: Ruins of a Roman bath now built into a church.
 Very interesting to tour!
 Usually free entry.